adioshun/gitBook_PCL/segmentation/conditional-euclidean-clustering.md

 and returns a boolean value.
 If the value is true, the candidate may be added to the cluster.
 If false, it will not, even if it passed the distance check.

+The condition that is implemented above (checking if the candidate's Y coordinate is lower than the seed's) does not make a lot of sense, but I just wanted you to understand how the method works.

 ```python

 import pcl